-3108F.2.2 Fire plan (N/E).
-A site-specific fire plan shall be prepared by a registered engineer or a competent fire protection professional.
-The plan shall consider the hazards and risks identified per Section 3108F.2.1 and shall include, but not be limited to, the elements of prefire planning as discussed in Section 9 of [8.1] and Chapter 3 of [8.2].
-The fire plan shall include goals, resources, organization, strategy and tactics, including the following:
+3108F.2.2 Fire Protection Assessment (N/E).
+A site-specific Fire Protection Assessment shall be prepared by a registered engineer or a competent fire protection professional.
+The assessment shall consider the hazards and risks identified per Section 3108F.2.1 and shall include, but not be limited to, the elements of prefire planning as discussed in Section 9 of [8.1] and Chapter 3 of [8.2].
+The Fire Protection Assessment shall include goals, resources, organization, strategy and tactics, including the following: